ewajm/github-todos/README.md

 Currently users can:
 * register for an app account and login/logout with said account
-* search Github for repos and todos (currently being extracted from repo issues - for demo purposes please lookup this app: 'ewajm' for the github username)
+* search Github by username for repos and todos (currently being extracted from repo issues - for demo purposes please lookup this app: 'ewajm' for the github username)
 * save repos and todos from Github to firebase and associate them with their account
 * see their saved repos and todos
 * add new todos via firebase